google_counter

 CAR T-cell therapy is a one-off procedure.
 It requires hospitalization because patients first receive high-dose chemotherapy.
 The chemotherapy lowers leukocyte levels, allowing the injected modified CAR T-cells to multiply more actively and provide stable anti-cancer immunity more quickly.
 With CAR T-cell therapy, the patient visits the clinic twice: once to donate blood and once in three weeks for treatment.

-Lymphokine-activated killers are injected intracerebrally, for the local tumor control.
+Lymphokine-activated killers are injected intracerebrally, for local tumor control.
 This method is not yet included in glioblastoma treatment protocols, so therapeutic regimens may differ.
 The use of TILs is also not yet approved by any regulatory agency.

 Choosing an immunotherapy scheme and treatment